MRAlirad/practice-nextjs/Note.md

 we use layouts to create UI that is shared between multiple pages.

 a Layout component should have children of type react node.

+### Link
+1. Only download the content of the target page
+2. Pre-fetches links that are in the viewport
+3. Caches pages on the client